-While it generally does not cause problems in a healthy, functioning immune system, it can have serious consequences for immunocompromised people (e.g, newborn babies, for-sample, SOT and HSCT transplant setting.)
+While the virus generally does not cause problems for those with healthy, functioning immune systems, it can have serious consequences for immunocompromised people.

-Roche is committed to helping deter the spread and reactivation of CMV, and its harmful consequences, with a range of systems and assays to detect and monitor the progression of CMV infections.
+Roche is committed to helping deter the spread and reactivation of the Cytomegalovirus and provides WHO-standardized assays to detect and monitor the progression of CMV infections.